bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - Improve "Reboot required" detection
 - Put all variables at the top of the file

-This is a working procedure to have Xymon monitoring with Windows Updates
+##This is a working procedure to have Xymon monitoring with Windows Updates
 - with the installation of the "powershell" client
-- Tested so far with Windows 2016
+- Tested so far with Windows 2016 (Windows 10 partially)

 ## Prerequisit 1: The powershell client (agent)